Skip to content

 • Google Calendar updates almost instantly, but the client consuming the iCal has its own polling cadence.

-RegistroViajero polls iCal sources every hour by default.
-So in practice, a reservation takes the portal’s publishing delay plus the next polling cycle to land in your dashboard.
-For high volume you can force a manual sync from the dashboard.
+RegistroViajero polls iCal sources every 15 minutes by default.
+In practice, a reservation takes the portal’s publishing delay plus the next polling cycle to land in your dashboard.
+If you need it sooner, force a manual sync from the dashboard.

 iCal sync cancellations on Airbnb, Booking, and VRBO